Admin-7/Mr-Robot-techniques/Security-culture-training.md

 * [Security in a Box](https://securityinabox.org/) - A slightly dated, but still generally solid, resource website featuring much of the same content as the EFF's Surveillance Self-Defense guide, but with a regularly updated blog.
 Created and maintained by the [TacticalTech.org](https://tacticaltech.org/) collective.

 There's a ton of stuff in there, and learning about how to defend yourself from governments, corporations, or malicious individuals on the Internet is more involved than simply picking up one or two tools.
 But a few well-chosen tools does give you a really, really good start.
 Taking some time to familiarize yourself with the above guides will hopefully help you become even more capable.

+# Movement building

+* [No Badjacketing](https://twincitiesgdc.org/badjacketing/) - understand how the State gets us to do its dirty work for them, and how to avoid being manipulated by inflitrators.